-If you are considering divorce, one of your biggest questions may be who will get the house in the divorce.
+Divorcing spouses who own a house together must eventually decide how to divide one of their largest assets.
 There are several things that the court usually takes into consideration when determining who will receive ownership of real property.
 However, if the couple can come to an agreement between themselves about the house, in the vast majority of cases the judge will allow the agreement to stand.
 It is important to note that sometimes factors not addressed here will be determinative.
 As every situation is different, it is best to consult a knowledgeable divorce attorney to help you understand how the laws will apply in your specific situation.

 Selling the House